jasmit35/TRO/docs/The Real Oracle (TRO) System Guide.md

 # The Real Oracle (TRO) System Guide
 ## Building the database

-Building the initial database
-Change to the sql directory:
+Change to the project directory:

-`cd .../TRO/local/sql`
+`cd ~/${ENVIRONMENT}/TRO`

+Use the Makefile to build the directory structure and push the shell and sql scripts to the container:

+`make db-build-dirs`

-Use the run_sql.sh script to execute the first part of the setup using the postgres database user ID:
+Use the Makefile to execute the first part of the setup using the postgres database user ID:

-`./run_sql.sh build_initial_db_part1.sql postgres postgres`
+`make db-run-part1`

 Check the log file and correct any errors.